top of page

 • Quantify everything

-“Worked in a team” is weak.“Collaborated in a team of 5 to organise a 200 person event” is strong.
+“Worked in a team” is weak.
+“Collaborated in a team of 5 to organise a 200 person event” is strong.

-Also, walk into places.
 Cafes, bars, small businesses near campus.
 Managers often prefer someone confident enough to introduce themselves.

-Personality matters more than perfect grades in part time work.
+Personality matters more than perfect grades!

-Step 3: Use Your University Ecosystem
+3. Use Your University Ecosystem

 Universities are full of hidden opportunities.